DirectDuck/indiedb_django_project/README.md

 1. Users
 >Initially, the project was not supposed to have anything related to users and authentication / authorization systems, but in the future this may become part of the project.

-2. Dockerization of project
+2. ~~Dockerization of project~~

 3. Deploying application

+4. Making it look pretty with bootstrap

 ## How to run this on your machine
 Important Note: It is impossible to run the project on Windows since django-crontab only works with Linux-like operating systems.

+Third-party application to install:

+- Docker version 19.03.12
+- docker-compose version 1.26.2
+- PostgreSQL 11.9

+>You might try running with different versions, but it's not guaranteed.

 1. Enter `git clone https://github.com/DirectDuck/indiedb_django_project.git` in terminal
 2. Go inside project folder (`cd indiedb_django_project`)
-3. Install dependencies from requirements.txt via `pip install -r requirements.txt` (It is recommended to use a virtual environment)
-4. Create **Postgresql** database for this project
-5. In `config/` folder create `.env` file and fill it with following variables:
+3. In `config/` folder create `.env` file and fill it with following variables:
 	- DEBUG
 	>Either "on" or "off"